 Error terms have the form:

 where the principal functor of ISO_Error (resp.
 SICStus_Error) indicates the error class (see ref-ere-err).
 The classification always coincides.

-Please note: Don’t throw error terms except when you re-throw a previously caught error term.
+Please note: Do Not throw error terms except when you re-throw a previously caught error term.
 They correspond to the exceptions thrown by the built-in predicates.
 Throwing such forged error terms can lead to unexpected results.